bramrodrigo89/guate-coffees-shop/README.md

 1. Placing New Orders:
     1. Add different products to shopping cart.
-    2. Verify that total and subtotal are correct every time products are added or removed from shopping cart.
+    2. Verify that total and subtotal are correctly displayed every time items are added or removed from shopping cart.
-    3. Start filling out check out form with invalid information.
+    3. Start filling out check-out form with invalid information and check that fields are not accepted and form cannot be submitted.
+Toast message should be displayed 'Please verify your information'.
-    4. Try to submit the form with all inputs valid and verify that a toast success message appears.
+    4. Try to submit the form with all valid inputs and verify that a toast success message appears when order confirmation page is displayed.
-    5. Check that email confirmation was submitted to entered address with the subject: 'Thank you for contacting us!'.
+    5. Check that email confirmation was submitted to the user's email address with the subject: 'Order Confirmation, Order # ...'.
+    6. Verify in the database that order has been created and saved properly.

 2. Customer Inquiry form:
     1. Go to the "Contact Us" page